Premature labour and birth

 • These babies will need to spend several weeks in a special care baby unit or neonatal unit.

-• Babies can survive from as early as 23 or 24 weeks, but can have a lot of problems throughout their life.
+• Babies can survive from as early as 23 or 24 weeks depending on weight, maturity and complications.

 • If you have any concerns about your pregnancy, discuss these with your lead maternity carer (LMC) without delay.